Home » Hiking » Hiking Gear » Best Lightweight Hiking Shoes

 Cons:

-The Merrell Moab 3 Hiking Shoe is the updated replacement for the hugely popular Moab 2 which has been one of the leading hiking shoes on the market for over a decade.
+The Merrell Moab 3 Hiking Shoe is the updated replacement for the hugely popular Moab 2 which has been one of the leading budget hiking shoes for over a decade.

 It provides out-of-the-box comfort and improved features including the use of recycled material, and a newly designed sole.
 Anyone who liked the previous model will love this one too.

 While they are some of the best-priced and most comfortable shoes they are heavier than most of the other shoes in this review.
-And the combination of comfort and price make them the best hiking shoe in 2023.
+And the combination of comfort and price makes them the best hiking shoe in 2025.

 Compare Prices: